What Do SCFAs Do for the Gut Barrier and Microbiome?

 • a microbiome capable of fermentation

-This ecosystem-level approach—feeding existing microbes rather than relying on bacterial supplementation alone—is a central theme of the Human Microbiome Hub:
+This ecosystem-level approach—feeding existing microbes rather than relying on bacterial supplementation alone—is a central theme of our Human Microbiome Hub.

 Short-chain fatty acids (SCFAs) like butyrate and propionate are the beneficial end products of fiber fermentation and play a central role in stimulating natural GLP-1 release in the gut.
 That’s why combining a high-quality fiber intake with microbiome-supporting strategies can optimize metabolic communication rather than override it.
 Products like Boost Synergy GLP-1 are formulated to support SCFA-producing microbes and reinforce gut-derived GLP-1 signaling alongside dietary fiber.